SharmaAbhishek17/CallingApp/README.md

 The app uses multiple activities to simulate real calling behavior.
 State transitions are managed using intents and controlled UI logic.

-## 📌 Note

-This is a UI-based simulation.
-No real SIM or calling functionality is used.